 However, if you want to make a recording for commercial use then you MUST ask for permission from the Festival.
 The BBC record six stages at Glastonbury and have certain exclusive rights.
 However we can usually discuss use of those recordings with you.
 Please also note that the words ‘Glastonbury’ and ‘Glastonbury Festival’ are registered Trade Marks owned by the Festival and need to be separately licensed for any commercial use.

-Please contact our legal team if you would like to make a recording.
+Please contact our Broadcast team if you would like to make a recording.